 With the economic shutdown, Canadians living in expensive, metropolitan cities migrated.
 More specifically, they relocated to affordable, greenery-rich regions.
 In fact, Toronto experienced a population loss of approximately 50,000 people.
 Whereas smaller regions, like Oshawa and Kitchener-Waterloo, experienced population growth.
 This indicates people’s preferences for housing are changing.

 The GTA wasn’t the only region to experience this phenomenon.
-Suburban neighborhoods in British Columbia anticipate population growth.
+Suburban neighbourhoods in British Columbia anticipate population growth.
 For example, Pitt Meadows, Ladner and Maple Ridge.
 People in Vancouver will likely leave the city in search of a better cost of living and more space.
-The trends were less obvious in BC than Ontario due to less harsh lockdowns and restrictions.
+The trends were less obvious in BC than in Ontario due to less harsh lockdowns and restrictions.

 Out-of-province buyers continue to contribute to increases in housing sales.
 In the Maritimes, cities like Moncton, Halifax, and St. John experienced growth.
 Many Canadians are acting on their desire for more space and greenery.
 In addition, affordability is a big consideration.
 People no longer want to live in expensive regions if they don’t have to for work.